hrishim/llvl_prog1_book/src/c2assembly.md

 # From C Programs to Assembly Code

 In the previous chapter we learnt the syntax of the C programming language and practiced writing a few programs in C. As mentioned earlier the CPU understands instructions that are part of its ISA.
-Programs may be written in assembly language and a special application called an *Assembler* converts assembly code into binary format that can be read and executed by the processor.
+Programs may be written in assembly language and a special application called an *Assembler* is used to convert assembly code into binary format that can be read and executed by the processor.

 So how does code written in C get executed by the processor?
 The C code is translated into assembly and that resulting assembly is then converted into a binary file which is executed on the processor.
 This is done by a combination of three applications - compiler, assembler, and linker.